 - Stricter API access controls to prevent misuse.

-- Enhanced memory management to reduce exploit risks.
+- Enhanced memory management was added to reduce exploit risks.

 4. Android Versions 2.0/2.1: Eclair (Oct 2009 – Jan 2010)

-Eclair enhanced the user experience through the addition of live wallpapers, additional camera capabilities, as well as support for multiple accounts.
+Eclair enhanced the user experience by adding live wallpapers, camera capabilities, as well as support for multiple accounts.
 In addition, Eclair introduced much better web browsing through HTML5 support.

 Key Features: